 Sites like Patreon help artists crowd-source patronage from a large group of people, who commit to donating a small amount of money to support the work.
 It's an old historical model, but it may be the way forward.

 As a writer, I would much prefer a model that let me give away my work for free.
 In the end, I want the maximum number of people to read my work, and 'free' can certainly do that.
 The challenge, though, is to be able to achieve that, and still pay the bills.

 Nik Peachey is a freelance teacher trainer, materials writer, blogger and consultant specialising in digital publishing and the development of digital resources for teachers, available on his website.
 He has been involved in English language teaching since 1992 and has worked all over the world as a teacher, trainer and project manager.

-Apply for next year's awards when applications open in September 2017.
+Applications for next year's awards open in September 2017.